GEM-benchmark/GEM-benchmark.github.io/web/tasks/WebNLG.md

 No changes to the main content of the dataset.
 The [version 3.0](https://gitlab.com/shimorina/webnlg-dataset/-/tree/master/release_v3.0) of the dataset is used.

+### Special test sets

+23 special test sets for WebNLG were added to the GEM evaluation suite, 12 for English and 11 for Russian.

+#### Data shift

+For both languages, we created subsets of the training and development sets of ~500 randomly selected inputs each.
+The inputs were sampled proportionnally from each category.

+#### Transformations

+Two types of transformations have been applied to WebNLG: (i) input scrambling (English and Russian) and (ii) numerical value replacements (English); in both cases, a subset of about 500 inputs was randomly selected.
+For (i), the order of the triples was randomly reassigned (each triple kept the same Subject-Property-Object internal order).
+For (ii), the change was performed respecting the format of the current cardinal value (e.g., alpha, integer, or floating-point) and replacing it with a new random value.
+The new number is lower-bounded between zero and upper bounded to be within to the highest power of 10 unit for the given value (e.g., replacing 54 would result in a random value between 0-100).
+Floating values maintain the degree of precision.

+#### Subpopulations

-We did identify different subsets of the test set that we could compare to each other so that we would have a better understanding of the results.
-There are currently 4 selections that we have made:
+For both languages, we did identify different subsets of the test set that we could compare to each other so that we would have a better understanding of the results.
+There are currently 8 selections that we have made:

-Selection 1: input length.
+Selection 1 (size): input length.
 This selection corresponds to the number of predicates in the input.
 By comparing inputs of different lengths, we can see to what extent NLG systems are able to handle different input sizes.
 The table below provides the relevant frequencies.
 Please be aware that comparing selections with fewer than 100 items may result in unreliable comparisons.

 | Input length   | Frequency English | Frequency Russian |
 |----------------|-------------------|-------------------|